Changissnz/selfinterest/README.md

-built using many artificial axioms in specific arrangements, how the instantiation of one axiom naturally leads way to the instantiation of another axiom in aspects such as conditional defense and necessary amplification, becomes ever more important in situations where the relevant axioms of natural law become subject to the ruling construct comprised of artificial axioms.
+built using many artificial axioms in specific arrangements, how the instantiation of one axiom naturally leads way to the instantiation of another axiom in aspects such as conditional defense and necessary amplification, becomes ever more important in situations where the relevant axioms of natural law are subject to the ruling construct comprised of artificial axioms.
 These particular situations, tighty controlled by certain sentient beings, make the appearance and additionally the effect very convincing demonstration of the determinism by use of artificial